ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Discussion

 \subsection{Safety and Implications}

 \mr{} uses a machine learning model to understand the users' commands.
-This may bring safety issues when the wrong command is interpreted and executed.
-This risk can be reduced by having a more accurate language parser, and \mr{} already has relatively high accuracy.
+This may introduce safety issues when the wrong command is interpreted and executed.
+In our evaluation, a pleasant finding is that wrongly parsed commands are either not executable or still helpful towards reaching the user's intended goal.
+Further risks can be reduced by having a more accurate semantic parser.

-Also, compared with an end-to-end natural language assistant like ChatGPT\footnote{\url{https://openai.com/blog/chatgpt/}}, \mr{} allows more control over the \textit{presented information} and \textit{performed actions}. \mr{} will only present information that exists in the app and will not hallucinate information.
-One particular case of error is when the user asks for delivery time but because the app does not support delivery time estimation, \mr{} returns the delivery fee instead.
-In this case, the text feedback mechanism can be used to inform the user of the information that is actually returned.
-In the future, an error correction mechanism would be useful for the user to report the error and the developer to fix it.
+Also, compared with an end-to-end natural language assistant like ChatGPT\footnote{\href{https://web.archive.org/web/20240228110251/https://openai.com/blog/chatgpt/}{https://openai.com/blog/chatgpt/}}, \mr{} allows more control over the \textit{presented information} and \textit{performed actions}. \mr{}'s framework only processes and shows information in the developer's provided state code and can reduce hallucinated information.
+One particular case of error in our testing was when the user asked for the delivery time, but because the app does not support delivery time estimation, \mr{} returned the delivery fee instead.
+In this case, the text feedback mechanism can be used to inform the user of the information that is returned.
+In the future, an error correction mechanism would be useful for the user to report the error, and this may allow the developer to fix it.

-For performed actions, \mr{} gives text feedback and renders the related UI elements to ensure the user is aware of the command that is being executed, so when there is an error, the user can easily identify and recover from it.
+For performed actions, \mr{} gives text feedback and renders the related UI elements to ensure the user is aware of the command being executed, so when there is an error, the user can easily identify and recover from it.
 A design decision we made while creating the three demo apps is not to expose non-recoverable actions to voice.
 For example, in the \mr{}FoodOrdering app, the user can browse items, add items to the cart, and go to the checkout page via voice, but placing the order will only present the checkout page and require the user to click the ``Place Order'' button to place the order.
-This way, the irreversible action is only triggered through GUI where there is little room for error.
+This way, the irreversible action is only triggered through the GUI, with little room for error.
+It should be strongly recommended to developers using \mr{} to either not expose (via Genie annotations) functions that would create an irreversible effect, such as payment-related or account management functions, or add a confirmation stage via graphical user interfaces or explicit voice commands.